3D model preparation and optimization

 - Texture maps are mandatory.

-Typically, only the ambient or diffuse texture map (map_Ka,map_Kd) needs to be specified;
+Typically, only ambient or diffuse texture maps (map_Ka,map_Kd) need to be specified.

 Model preparation

-You can prepare OBJ-format model files that meet the specifications in several ways.
+You can prepare compliant OBJ-format model files through various methods.

 Export from existing models

-Use professional tools such as Autodesk Maya / 3ds Max to import existing FBX or other format models, select "OBJ Export" during export, and ensure the "Materials" and "UVs" options are enabled.Create a new model from scratch
+Use professional tools like Autodesk Maya / 3ds Max to import existing FBX or other format models.
+Select "OBJ Export" during export and ensure "Materials" and "UVs" options are enabled.Create new models

-Use modeling tools such as Autodesk Maya / 3ds Max to create/draw a 3D model and export it in OBJ format.Scan real objects and perform 3D reconstruction
+Use modeling tools like Autodesk Maya / 3ds Max to create/draw 3D models and export them in OBJ format.Scan real objects and perform 3D reconstruction

-Use 3D scanning and modeling software such as Autodesk ReCap, Bentley ContextCapture, or laser scanners to perform 3D reconstruction of real objects and export the reconstruction results in OBJ format.
+Use 3D scanning software like Autodesk ReCap, Bentley ContextCapture, or laser scanners to perform 3D reconstruction of real objects.
+Export the reconstruction results in OBJ format.

 Important

-The model textures must accurately reproduce the visual characteristics of the real object, otherwise the recognition and tracking functions will not work properly.
+Model textures must accurately reproduce the visual characteristics of real objects; otherwise, recognition and tracking functions will fail.

 Model best practices

-Below are some common issues and examples encountered when preparing models, provided for your quick reference and verification.
+Common issues and examples encountered during model preparation are listed below for quick reference and verification.

 Ensure rich texture details